-Marina Bay is more than its beautiful skyline and bright lights — spend some quality time with the family at one of Singapore’s most iconic destinations.
+Marina Bay is more than its beautiful skyline and bright lights — spend some quality time with your family at one of Singapore’s most iconic destinations.

 1. Outdoor Adventures